Viktoriia2211/Exploring_economic_data/README.md

 8. Average corruption index by region
 9. Rank countries by receipts per tourist
 10. Unemployment rate differences between countries by year

+## insights
+•	Countries with higher corruption indices tend to have higher unemployment
+•	Europe has the lowest average corruption index by region
+•	Tourism revenue accounts for over 15% of GDP in the most tourism dependent countries